outdreamer/build-a-cure/docs/tasks/examples.md

         - anti-complacence structures (checking for new error types that cant be measured with existing tools yet by always building new measurement tools)
         - other structures for optimizing systems
           - anti-complexity
-            - apply filters to remove information that is repeated without value added
+            - apply filters to remove info that is repeated without value added
           - anti-trust
             - apply tests regularly to system components & structures of them, checking it for new variance sources & error types as well as known sources/types
           - anti-dependency